Michael J. Aitken, AM

 Areas of expertise: Event Studies, Valuation, Market Manipulation

-Dr Ji is the Chief Information Officer of the CMCRC where he leads the activities of the central development team.
-A specialist in data infrastructure and financial market surveillance, he has provided expertise on the design of market surveillance for foreign exchange benchmarks and OTC instruments.
+A specialist in data infrastructure and financial market surveillance, Dr Ji has provided expertise on the design of market surveillance for foreign exchange benchmarks and OTC instruments.
+He was most recently the Chief Information Officer of the CMCRC where he led the activities of the central development team.
 He started his career as Lead Business Analyst at SMARTS Group International, the world-leading provider of securities markets surveillance technology, while carrying out research in securities market integrity which has been published in the Journal of Business Ethics.
 He was awarded a PhD in Finance from the University of New South Wales and a Bachelor of Commerce (Honours) in Finance from the University of Western Australia.

 Areas of expertise: Insider Trading, Market Manipulation, Microstructure, Market surveillance